zhangjbig/neoDL/README.md

     -m:  trained DL model (for IDH wild type GBM, LSTM_model.h5)

 ######  Input file
-  Input file is a csv file including sample names(denoted as sample), living days(denoted as days), vital status(denoted as vital, 1 represents for living and 0 represents for dead), mutation numbers(denoted as Num_mutations), and neoantigen intrinsic features.
+  Input file (neoantigen intrinsic feature) is a csv file with columns consisting of sample names(denoted as sample), living days(denoted as days), vital status(denoted as vital, 1 represents for living and 0 represents for dead), mutation numbers(denoted as Num_mutations), and neoantigen intrinsic features.

 ######  Output file
   The output includes cluster results, p-values from survival analysis and survival analysis plots.
 Cluster results will be written into the input csv file as an independent column, two groups are denoted as 0 and 1 respectively.
-Those files will be saved into a folder named “test_cluster_result”.
-P-value from survival analysis will be a separate output csv file, including p-values of all tests.
-Survival analysis plots will be output as png files, and saved in a folder named “surv_pics”.
+Those files will be saved into a folder named “testnresult”.
+Survival analysis plots will be output as png files, and saved in a folder named “surv_fig”.
+P-value will be directly output in the command window.